 From concrete to limestone, dirt work to pad construction, and equipment rentals to equipment hauling: It’s easy to see why Bakers Ready-Mix owner Billy Don Baker says, “In this part of central Mississippi, we’re a one-stop shop for everything.”

 The Louisville, MS-based family business has been a part of most of the major construction projects in the area for nearly five decades, and has established long-standing relationships with hundreds of contractors.

-Billy Don Baker, a Louisville native, started working in his father’s company at age 15.
+Billy Don Baker, a Louisville native, started working at his father’s company at age 15.
 “I was on a work/study program at school, and when I got out of school in the afternoon, I’d come down here and work with the mechanics,” he recalls.
 “Originally, I thought I wanted to be a diesel mechanic.”

 BAKERS READY MIX PART OF MANY MAJOR AREA PROJECTS

-The company has supplied the concrete and other construction materials for a wide variety of projects in the Louisville area, including new Wal-Mart and Dollar General Stores and several new fast-food chain locations.
+The company has supplied the concrete, and other construction materials, for a wide variety of projects in the Louisville area, including new Wal-Mart and Dollar General Stores and several new fast-food chain locations.
 Bakers Ready Mix was very busy after a severe and dangerous tornado ripped through Louisville in 2014, Baker says.